myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 #### Connect board to Cayenne

 The first step in verifying that your board is communicating and working with Cayenne is to establish a connection.
-The <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/Platform/Linux/examples/SimplePublish.c" target="_blank">SimplePublish</a> example provides the easiest example of doing so.
+The *<a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/Platform/Linux/examples/SimplePublish.c" target="_blank">SimplePublish</a>* example provides provides the easiest example of doing so.
+You can find this example in **Platform/Linux/Examples** folder included with the library.
 It includes a complete example of connecting to the Cayenne Cloud and sending some simple test data to verify the connection is working.
 We will use this example for demonstrating connecting your board to Cayenne.

 **Adding your MQTT Credentials**